tyagivasu/labs/README.md

 # labs 🧪
 > Re-Learn and Learn to get hands-on with DevOps, Cloud and AI tools.

-A collection of short, focused labs to get hands-on with modern DevOps, cloud, and AI tools — fast.
+A collection of short, focused labs to get hands-on with modern DevOps, Cloud, and AI tools — fast.

 Each lab is designed to be:
 - 🔁 Reproducible